As a system administrator, you may find yourself (today or in the future) working in an environment where Windows and Linux coexist.

 Guacamole will provide a web-based control panel that will allow you to switch quickly from one machine to another – all within the same web browser window.

-In this article we have used the following machines.
-We will install Guacamole in an Ubuntu box and use it to access a Windows 10 box over Remote Desktop Protocol (RDP) and a RHEL 7 box using SSH:
+In this article, we have used the following machines.
+We will install Guacamole in an Ubuntu box and use it to access a Windows 10 box over Remote Desktop Protocol (RDP) and an RHEL box using SSH network protocol:

 That said, let’s get started.